 Next Up.
 With only 3 weeks (2 at the time of posting this) between the Rut and the Flagstaff Sky Run my focus is to recover and keep my legs fresh.
 The competition at the Flagstaff Sky Run will be intense with Paul Hamilton, Dan Kraft, Chris Price, Jeremy Wolfe, and probably others.
 I’ll need to run a smart race with everything perfectly dialed.
 Luckily, I’ll have the home court advantage.

-Steep climbing at The Rut.
-Photo source: Vo von Sehlen, The Runner's Edge.
+Sweet single track along the Rut.
+Photo source: Vo von Sehlen, The Runner's Edge. |

 No comments: